-    The Kent Nursing Association merged with KCF in the summer of 2018.
-Since its incorporation in 1943, KNA’s mission was to help secure needed home health care and wellness resources for Kent residents who lacked adequate insurance or financial resources – through support of local Visiting Nurse Associations.
-That work continues under the KCF umbrella, whose mission has been expanded to “assist and improve the community’s health and welfare through the utilization of resources available to the organization….and to identify and financially support families living in Kent, Connecticut to help them meet their health care needs and financial emergencies.”
+KCF's efforts in to support our community's health are in keeping with our mission to “assist and improve the community’s health and welfare through the utilization of resources available to the organization….and to identify and financially support families living in Kent, Connecticut to help them meet their health care needs and financial emergencies.”

 All members of the KCF board are longtime residents of Kent with backgrounds in business and finance, journalism, law, medicine, government, non-profit management, counseling and social services.
 KCF is an all-volunteer organization with no paid staff.
 Current board members are Catherine Bachrach, Jim Blackketter, Ruth Epstein, Ruth Greenberg, Hal Kamm, George Potts, Lorry Schiesel and Joe Speranzo.
 Ruth Epstein is the president of the board.

 Referrals are accepted from various sources.
-Most come from the Town’s Director of Social Services/Municipal Agent for the Elderly - but they also come from local clergy, school & hospital social workers and other medical and social service providers.
+Most come from the Town’s Director of Social Services/Municipal Agent for the Elderly, Samantha Hasenflue - but some come from local clergy, school & hospital social workers and other medical and social service providers.
 KCF has developed a list of more than 40 area-wide social service and health agencies – and has hosted information sharing sessions for those resources.

 Grant Requests are reviewed by the three-member KCF Grant Committee.